 If a longtime student opts to lie down in a Restorative pose in lieu of a backbend or standing series, I support that.
 I trust that they’re body-aware enough to know what’s best for them.
 If a longtime student who once practiced the full version of a pose instead practices a less intense version, I support that too.
 The ability to tune in and listen to your body—and to follow its instructions—indicates a mature yoga practice.
 You could even call it “advanced.”

 But wait!
 Aren’t the students who can bust a Titibasana or Eka Pada Raja Kapotasana on command the most righteous yogis?
-Maybe, maybe not.
+Not necessarily.
 It’s quite possible that a person whose body will do these poses does have a profound practice.
-On the other hand, it might be that these flexy folks were born with structures that are capable of such feats and there’s really nothing “yogic” about it.
+On the other hand, it might be that these flexy folks were born with structures that are capable of such feats.
+Maybe there’s really nothing “yogic” about it.